 Important social, economic or environmental activity refers to an activity that is in the overriding public interest.
-The Executive Secretary Director will generally consider public projects to be necessary to accommodate social and economic growth unless compelling information exists to the contrary.
+The Director will generally consider public projects to be necessary to accommodate social and economic growth unless compelling information exists to the contrary.
 DWQ may consult with local and State planning and zoning agencies to determine whether or not the project is consistent with the long-term plans of affected communities.
 Information obtained from local planning groups may be compiled with other material obtained through the ADR process.
-The Executive Secretary Director will make a determination.
-Appeals to the Executive Secretary Director's decision may be made consistent with the procedures for administrative appeals.
+The Director will make a determination.
+Appeals to the Director's decision may be made consistent with the procedures for administrative appeals.

-6.4 Public Comment Procedures Optional Public Notice of the SEEI
+6.4 Optional Public Notice of the SEEI

 At a minimum the SEEI material will be submitted for public comment, along with all other Level II ADR materials, through the required public comment processes used for permit applications and renewals.
-However, as described in Section 3.5, the applicant may include a cursory, or preliminary, SEEI with the work plan, because much of the information described in SEEI reports help explain the greater socioeconomic context within which the project takes place.
+An optional public comment period may be conducted for the SEEI (refer to Section 3.5.2)